jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Spear.
 Melee or Ranged Weapon Attack: +7 to hit, reach 5 ft. and range 20/60 ft., one target.
 Hit: 11 (2d6 + 4) piercing damage, or 13 (2d8 + 4) piercing damage if used with two hands to make a melee attack.

 Shield Bash.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one creature.
 Hit: 9 (2d4 + 4) bludgeoning damage.
-If the target is a Medium or smaller creature, it must succeed on a DC 15 Strength saving throw or be knocked [[prone]].
+If the target is a Medium or smaller creature, it must succeed on a DC 15 Strength saving throw or be knocked [[Prone]].

 Reactions